BIMIB-DISCo/J-Space.jl/README.md

  In J-SPACE the dynamics of the spatio-temporal evolution of a tumour is modelled by a stochastic multi-type Birth-Death process over an arbitrary graph.
 J-SPACE could generate by itself a 2D or 3D regular lattice.
 In addition, it is possible to give as input any graph as an adjacency matrix ( an example of the format needed for this matrix is given in path "Example_adj_matrix", it must is symmetric and with only values(0,1) separeted from space between them).
 In this part, the user can tune the birth rate of wild type cells, the death rate of the cells, the rate of migration of cells (not tested), the rule of contact between cells (to simulate different mechanical interactions), the probability to develop a driver mutation per division, and the average birth rate advantage of a driver mutation.
-If the user want a specific the clonal dynamics, it is possible to indicate the edge list representing the mutational tree of drivers and the path where this file is present.
-In this case the user should also specify the birth rate of each subpopulation.
+If the user want a specific the clonal dynamics (i.e., `Tree_Driver_Configure = 1`), it is possible to indicate the edge list representing the mutational tree of drivers and the path where this file is supplied in txt (the parameter of the config file `edgelist_treedriver` ).
+In this case the user should also specify the birth rate of each subpopulation and the path where this file is supplied in txt (the parameter of the config file  `driver_birth_rates`  ).
 For example, a linear tree with tree drivers is described by the following:

-Driver_1, Driver_2
+Driver_1 Driver_2

-Driver_2, Driver_3
+Driver_2 Driver_3

-Driver_3, Driver_4
+Driver_3 Driver_4

 The file with the birth rate must have the following format:

 Driver_1 0.2

-Driver_2, 0.4
+Driver_2 0.4

-Driver_3, 0.5
+Driver_3 0.5

-Driver_4, 0.6
+Driver_4 0.6

 In this case J-SPACE accept only the events that respect the mutational tree given.